zhijing-jin/nlp4sg_acl2021/README.md

-This repo contains the code and data for the paper at ACL Findings 2021:
+This repo contains the code and data for [the paper](https://arxiv.org/abs/2106.02359) at the Findings of ACL 2021:

 **How Good Is NLP?
-A Sober Look at NLP Tasks through the Lens of Social Impact**
+A Sober Look at NLP Tasks through the Lens of Social Impact** [[Paper link](https://arxiv.org/abs/2106.02359)]

 by _Zhijing Jin, Geeticka Chauhan, Brian Tse, Mrinmaya Sachan, Rada Mihalcea_.